Lalitadhikari30/EazySchool/README.md

   - POST /api/courses
 - Inspect controller classes to confirm routes and request/response DTOs.

-Running tests
+# Running tests
 - Maven:
   mvn test
 - Gradle:
   ./gradlew test

-IDE tips
+# IDE tips
 - Import the project as a Maven/Gradle project in IntelliJ IDEA or Eclipse.
 - Enable annotation processing if using Lombok.

-Logging & troubleshooting
+# Logging & troubleshooting
 - Logs are controlled by application.properties (logging.level.*).
 - For DB errors, enable SQL logging with: spring.jpa.show-sql=true

-Development notes
+# Development notes
 - Follow package structure and naming conventions used in the project.
 - Add feature branches, keep commits small, and include tests for new behavior.

-Contribution
+# Contribution
 - Open issues and PRs for features or fixes.
 - Include clear description, steps to reproduce, and tests.

-License
+# License
-- Add license information here or in a LICENSE file.
+- This project is licensed under the MIT License

-Where to look next
+# Where to look next
 - src/main/java/... for controllers, services, repositories
 - src/main/resources/application.properties (or .yml) for configuration
 - README is intentionally minimal: inspect code for exact entity fields and routes.